Skip to content

 What does freemium mean in SaaS pricing?

-In the freemium model, you offer a free trial and try to upsell the solution to users.
-Lead generation platforms, for example, may cap this trial to a number of credits per month, hoping the details prospects find are enough to convert some into paid customers.
+Lead generation platforms, for example, may cap this trial to a number of monthly credits, hoping the details prospects find are enough to convert some into paid customers.

 What does flat rate mean in SaaS pricing?